gne-ldh/PPS/Content/Notes/Files/Connect_to_remote_server.md

 Further help may be taken from: [WikiHow](https://www.wikihow.com/Open-a-Terminal-Window-in-Ubuntu)

-Once you have opened terminal, which is usually a black rectangular are with blinking cusor (of shape underscore i.e.  "_"), after some text like "hs@rai:~$ ", where "hs" is user on local computer named "rai", like:
+Once you have opened terminal, which is usually a big black rectangular area, in which there is a small solid rectangle (of the size of a single character), after some text like "hs@rai:~$ ", where "hs" is user on local computer named "rai", like:

-	hs@rai:~$ _
+	hs@rai:~$

-At the posiiton of cursor ("_"), you may type from keyboard.
+At the position of cursor (Solid Rectangle), you may type from keyboard.
 Type following command.

 	hs@rai:~$ ssh hsrai@code.gdy.club